Optimizing for ROC Curves on Class-Imbalanced Data by Training over a Family of Loss Functions: Introduction

 Although binary problems, like melanoma classification, are often cited as the motivation for class imbalance problems and ROC curves are the \textit{de facto} metric of choice for such problems, the class imbalance literature largely focuses on improving performance on longtailed multi-class datasets in terms of overall accuracy on a balanced test set.
 We instead focus on binary problems with severe imbalance and propose a method, which adapts existing techniques for handling class imbalance, to optimize for ROC curves in these binary scenarios.

-In particular, we adapt models trained with Vector Scaling (VS) loss.
-This loss is a general loss function that encompasses many other loss functions for imbalanced data as special cases \cite{kini2021labelimbalanced}.
-It modifies Cross-entropy loss by introducing additive and multiplicative factors to the logits, which changes the inter-class margins.
-Although VS loss has shown strong performance in the multi-class setting, it does have hyperparameters that require tuning (\eg, the additive and multiplicative factors on the loss function).
+In particular, we adapt Vector Scaling (VS) loss, which is a general loss function for imbalanced learning with strong theoretical backing \cite{kini2021labelimbalanced}.
+VS loss is a modification of Cross-entropy loss that adjusts the logits via additive and multiplicative factors.
+There is theory supporting the use of both of these factors: multiplicative factors are essential for the terminal phase of training, but these have negative effects early during training, so additive factors are necessary speed up convergence.
+Although VS loss has shown strong performance in the multi-class setting, it does have hyperparameters which require tuning (\eg, the additive and multiplicative factors on the loss function).

 We find that, in the binary case, the effect of these hyperparameters is small and reasonable at moderate imbalance ratios $\beta$ (where $\beta$ is defined as the ratio of majority to minority samples); however, at large imbalance ratios, small differences in these hyperparameters lead to very wide variance in the results (Figure~\ref{fig:melanoma_boxplots}).
-This figure shows that increasing the imbalance ratio not only decreases the AUCs (as expected) but also drastically increases the variance in AUCs obtained by training models with slightly different hyperparameter values.
-This suggests that traditional models trained using losses with a fixed hyperparameter set are especially noisy, and extensive hyperparameter tuning is necessary in the case of large imbalance ratios.
+This figure shows that increasing the imbalance ratio not only decreases the AUCs (as expected), but also drastically increases the variance in AUCs obtained by training models with slightly different hyperparameter values.

-To address this problem and train a more robust model, we propose training a single model on a wide range of hyperparameter values using Loss Conditional Training \cite{Dosovitskiy2020You}.
-We design a method for applying LCT to classification problems under imbalance via VS loss.
-We find that this method not only reduces the variance in model performance caused by hyperparameter choices but also improves performance over the best hyperparameter choices since it optimizes for many tradeoffs on the ROC curve.
-We provide extensive results, both on CIFAR datasets and datasets of real applications derived from Kaggle competitions, at multiple imbalance ratios and across a wide range of hyperparameter choices.
+In this work, we highlight the practical effect of the theoretically-motivated VS loss on the ROC metric, especially for data problems with high imbalance ratios.
+We propose a method that adapts VS loss to align the training objective more closely with ROC curve optimization.
+Our method trains a single model on a wide range of hyperparameter values using Loss Conditional Training \cite{Dosovitskiy2020You}.
+We find that this method not only reduces the variance in model performance caused by hyperparameter choices, but also improves performance over the best hyperparameter choices since it optimizes for many tradeoffs on the ROC curve.
+We provide extensive results-- both on CIFAR datasets and datasets of real applications derived from Kaggle competitions-- at multiple imbalance ratios and across a wide range of hyperparameter choices.